 There’s no doubt about it, the major attraction in Chelsea and one of the rising stars in Manhattan.
 Is a pedestrian zone elevated 10 meters over the street, set on what it used to be a railway, abandoned in 1960.
 It has become one of the favorite areas for tourist to walk.
-Runs from the Meatpacking District (Gansevoor Street) and goes all the way North through west Chelsea till Hell’s Kitchen (34th).
+Runs from Meatpacking District (Gansevoor Street) and goes all the way North through west Chelsea till Hell’s Kitchen (34th).
 It’s 2.3 km long (1.4 miles).
 Open from 7 am to 7 pm in winter, till 11pm in summer.

 The main thing to do in the High Line is walk along it.
 Some trees have been planted, but tourists should not expect a garden.
 Most of the vegetation is the same that grew naturally after the railway was abandoned.
 There are two different opinions about this.
-Some people say that this way is beautiful because the visitor will be aware of how nature claims what man has built, and there are those who simply think that some gardening would be nicer (that’s my opinion).
+Some people say that this way is beautiful because the visitor will be aware of how nature claims what man has built, and there are those who simply think that some gardening would be nicer (I’m one of those).

 If not busy , in a good day, the High Line can be a privileged place to relax in one of his many benches and wooden reclined chairs.
 There are many of them along the entire route.

 The main areas are:

 - Near the beginning, still in the Meatpacking District, the High Line goes under the Standard hotel, in which there is a rooftop with one of the best views of Manhattan.